cyanel-it/tp-webdev-front/README.md

 > Stay focus on feature and content, not design.
 When your feature work, begin to make this beautiful :)

-To help you, you can use this sources:

-- How to build your first page: https://www.alsacreations.com/article/lire/1374-html5-structure-globale-document.html
-- How to organize a page structure: https://www.alsacreations.com/article/lire/1376-html5-section-article-nav-header-footer-aside.html
-- Many examples of HTML elements to copy/paste, very useful: https://www.w3schools.com/html/

-Need inspiration?
-See step2 directory in this repository
+# Step 3a - Create first interaction with the API

-> Now let's put peaces together.
-Let's begin to make things dynamic by implementing the first request in HMTL/JavaScript
+Now let's put peaces together.
+Let's begin to make things dynamic by implementing the first request JavaScript.

-# Step 3a - Implement the search form

 ## Goal